Searching for a Truck Accident Lawyer? San Antonio Has the Best

 • They’re smooth.
 Before you’ve even been transferred to a hospital room from the ER, lawyers for the trucking company could be pushing a document under your nose for you to sign.
 In soothing tones, they’ll try to convince you it’s in your best interest to sign, that the case is open and shut, so don’t bother retaining a lawyer of your own.
 Don’t fall for it.

 • They’re sneaky.
 They know the Federal Motor Carrier Safety Regulations inside and out, and they know how to appear to follow the letter of the law while skirting its intent.
-Most trucks carry “black boxes” just like airplanes, and if you don’t hire a fast-acting truck accident lawyer in San Antonio, evidence contained on it might be “accidentally” purged.
+Most trucks carry “black boxes” just like airplanes, and if you don’t hire a fast-acting truck accident lawyer, evidence contained on it might be “accidentally” purged.

 The Good: Anatomy of Your Trucking Accident Lawyer